-The Florida Department of Environmental Protection designated waters within Gulf Islands National Seashore as "Outstanding Florida Waters."
+The Florida Department of Environmental Protection designated waters within Gulf Islands National Seashore as "Outstanding Florida Waters in 1979.
+The Outstanding Florida Waters designation includes all waters identified within the national seashore's legislative boundary.
 This designation grants special protection to Florida waters based on their natural attributes.
 The Florida Department of Environmental Protection cannot issue permits for direct or indirect pollutant discharges that would degrade ambient water quality of such designated waters.
 Permit requests for new dredging and filling in such designated waters must undergo an intensive review to determine if they are clearly in the public interest.
 Elements of the public interest include the conservation of fish and wildlife, erosion and shoaling, navigation, fishing, recreation, and marine productivity.
-Exceptions to protection of such designated waters include permitted activities preceding designation, restoration of existing seawalls, and activities not regulated by the Florida Department of Environmental Protection for water quality protection purposes (i.e., fishing and boat speeds).
-Temporary degradation of water quality may be permitted during construction or activities to enhance public use or to maintain pre-existing activities may be allowed with certain restrictions.